Introduction

 Designing a space where you will be doing your core workouts requires it to both be free of clutter and comfortable so that there is enough room to move.
 If actually needed, make sure that the floor is flat and leveled.
 Using a soft material such as a yoga mat will be advantageous for the body during the exercises, especially on the knees.
 Appropriately setting up lighting will assist in keeping you motivated and good ventilation will allow you to feel comfortable, which in the end makes the workouts enjoyable and productive.

-Helpful Information for Best Core Exercises for Beginners at Home
+Helpful Tips on the Best Core Exercises for Beginners to Do at Home

-- Give attention so that you do not use too much energy and strain yourself.
+Be careful not to use too much energy and damage yourself.

 Proper Warm-Up Techniques